MooncoonDev/AI-Powered-SRS-Workflow-Generation/README.md

 Each file is stored in a synonymously named PDF or markdown file depending on the source, for example `A.pdf`, in the `data` directory.
+The processed text files will be saved to `data/processed/txt` and dot files to `data/processed/dot`.
+The manually (i.e.
+Opus-AI-human assisted) labeled files is stored in `data/reference-dot` directory.

+The ground truth samples are in DOT format; the task of the LLM will be to generate workflow graphs in dotfile format too.

 ## Setup